Nafise-Maraghi/DNS_changer/README.md

-# Simpe app for setting and flushing DNS
+# Simpe windows app for setting and flushing DNS

 The default DNS is from shecan.ir